 Frequently Asked Questions about UC Berkeley’s Conflict of Interest Policy and Procedures

-- What are “financial interests” under the UCB Conflict of Interest Policy?
+- What are “financial interests” under the UC Berkeley Conflict of Interest Policy?

 - Who must disclose?
 What financial interests must be disclosed?